Date:

 Alex McPhail

 The second method, still used in some regions, is the fan hitch.
-In this setup, each dog is connected directly to the sled with an individual line of varying length—the shortest about six feet, the longest over twenty.
+In this setup, each dog is radially connected directly to the sled with an individual line of varying length—the shortest about six feet, the longest over twenty.
 While harder to manage, this configuration offers more flexibility in open terrain and deep snow.

 I once officiated a race where the fan hitch was in use.
 My role was to record checkpoint times and ensure each team followed the approved trail.

 One musher arrived at the checkpoint clearly agitated.
 Part of his sled had come loose.
-He pulled off to the side and dug through his repair kit, muttering as he worked.
+He pulled off to the side and dug through his repair kit, muttering to himself as he worked.
 Meanwhile, other teams passed by, each one chipping away at his composure.
 His frustration mounted.

-Eventually, he secured the broken piece, climbed back onto the sled, gripped the handlebar, and called out the command: “Hike!“—the signal for the team to move.
+Eventually, he secured the broken piece, climbed back onto the sled, gripped the handle bar, and called out the command: “Hike!”—the signal for the team to move.

 But the dogs had been waiting.
 Too long.